Trauma Bond Series: 1 of 5

 Trauma-bonded relationships operate like psychological ecosystems, where one person becomes the source of regulation for another.
 In this case, the narcissistic partner doesn’t stay because he sees your worth—he stays because your nervous system has become his life support.

 You became his mirror.
 His stage.
 His emotional regulator.
+And the longer you stay, the more he benefits.

 Here’s what he’s really getting: